 The authors are responsible for presenting the paper in good English.
 Ask native speakers or colleagues to check your article from this perspective.
 Consider the - international - audience when choosing your terminology.
 Specialised topics and terms should be considered carefully to prevent making your audience lose their attention.
 Authors are responsible for proof-reading the original long and short version of their article.

 Contributions should be uploaded electronically directly on page"Submit your contribution".

-We require the papers to be submitted in MS WORD or HTML file format.
-If the submission consists of more than one file (paper + references) or the document's size exceeds 1 Mb, we request you to send the file(s) in compressed (ZIP) format.
+We require the papers to be submitted in MS WORD format.
+If the submission consists of more than one file or there are non-integrated files, we request you to upload the file(s) in compressed (ZIP) format.

-All submitted proposals are reviewed by at least two referees who do not know the name of the author(s).
+All submitted proposals are reviewed by two referees.
 The first review level controls whether the basic requirements as expressed in these guidelines are respected.
-Predictably, the complete review procedure from acceptance to publication will last approximately 8-10 weeks.
+Predictably, the complete review procedure from acceptance to publication will last approximately 12-16 weeks (this may not be the case for contributions submitted during summer or Christmas holiday).
 You will receive a reply message confirming receipt of your contribution and indicating that all files are legible and can enter the review process.
 Authors can be asked to revise their contribution.
 Important revisions will result in a re-run of the referee-cycle.
 If minor changes are asked, we ask for a speedy return.

-Submission of a contribution implies that — unless clearly indicated and all conflicting copyright issues resolved —, the content has not been published elsewhere.
+Submission of a contribution implies that — unless clearly indicated and all conflicting copyright issues resolved —, the content has not been published nor submitted elsewhere.